 There is no single law on contract awards.
 Rules can be found in various national and EU texts.
 These include:

-Public procurement prices are also subject to specific conditions: In theory all such public contracts – with the exception of building works – are subject to Regulation PR No 30/53 on pricing for public contracts (VO PR No 30/53), according to which public contracts are in principle to be awarded at market prices (market price precedence).
+Public procurement prices are also subject to specific conditions: In theory all public contracts - with the exception of building works - are subject to Regulation PR No 30/53 on pricing for public contracts (VO PR No 30/53), according to which public contracts are, in principle, to be awarded at market prices (market price precedence).

 Types of public procurement